jupyter/docker-stacks/docs/using/common.md

 # Common Features

-Except for `jupyter/docker-stacks-foundation`, a container launched from any Jupyter Docker Stacks image runs a Jupyter Server and a JupyterLab frontend.
+Except for `jupyter/docker-stacks-foundation`, a container launched from any Jupyter Docker Stacks image runs a Jupyter Server with the JupyterLab frontend.
 The container does so by executing a `start-notebook.sh` script.
 This script configures the internal container environment and then runs `jupyter lab`, passing any command-line arguments received.